 Advantages of crowdfunding

-- Unlike investments, your project or business is not part-owned by your supporters.
+- Unlike investments, your project or business is not necessarily part-owned by your supporters.

 - Low commitment, risk-free environments let you test your concepts directly with your customers.

-- You can get feedback and grow a fan base for your product before it even reaches market.
+- You can get feedback and grow a market for your product before it even reaches market.

 - You have the ability to interact with your audience and use social media tools to influence your campaign.